vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 - [ ] `validationTimestamp` must occur after the governance proposal opens voting, and before it closes (<a name="0027-ASSP-017" href="#0027-ASSP-017">0027-ASSP-017</a>)
 - [ ] `validationTimestamp` must be provided and in the future for all new ERC20 asset proposals (<a name="0027-ASSP-018" href="#0027-ASSP-018">0027-ASSP-018</a>)
 - [ ] `quantum` must be an integer strictly greater than `0` (<a name="0027-ASSP-019" href="#0027-ASSP-019">0027-ASSP-019</a>)
 - [ ] There can be multiple concurrent proposals for the same new ERC20 asset (same means identical Ethereum address).
-Once, the nodes agree (based on events from the external blockchain queue), that the asset is enabled on the bridge all the remaining proposals for the same asset are cancelled.
+Once the nodes agree (based on events from the external blockchain queue), that the asset is enabled on the bridge all the remaining proposals for the same asset are cancelled.
 (<a name="0027-ASSP-020" href="#0027-ASSP-020">0027-ASSP-020</a>)